Free Things to Do in Havana

 Get outside and explore without spending a dime.

-Playas del Este local bus-to-beach hop Free
+Playas del Este Local Section Free

 Budget-Friendly Extras